 Quarantined and House-Bound?
 5 Ways Agents Can Use Tech to Cope

-How can they meet client needs, while also doing their part to stave off the spread of COVID-19?
+How can they meet client needs, while also doing their part to stave off the spread of the coronavirus?

 Thankfully, the last few years have seen a surge in real estate-related technology — including many tools that can help during this trying time.